Praful/allcatsrgrey/README.md

 # Output

-The `output` folder contains a zip file of all the data scraped.
+The `output` folder contains a zip file of all the data scraped: collection data, archive data, category data, and region data.